 For more visual-based social networks such as Instagram, share snippets and links your audience can click to get to the entire piece.

-If you want to take your efforts to showcase your work on social media to the next level, you can create a compelling YouTube video or a fun infographic about your experience and skills.
+If you want to take your efforts to showcase your work on social media to the next level, you can create compelling YouTube videos with voiceovers or fun infographics about your experience and skills.

 Try to highlight how your skills and experience can help future employers instead of simply bragging about your accomplishments and capabilities.